godposeidon001/quickhire-job-board/README.md

 ### As a visitor

 - Browse jobs and categories.
+- Browse companies and view jobs under each company.
 - Search jobs by keyword and location.
 - View featured/latest jobs.